Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Other approach: 1RSB formalism

 At a fixed value of $\alpha$ and $q_1$ we want to find the configuration having the maximal local entropy.
 This is achieved by finding the value of $m$ for which the complexity vanishes.
 This process is repeated for each value of $q_1$ and then for each value of $\alpha$.
 This method is expected to give more precise estimates of $\alpha_{\text{LE}}$ since there is no replica that is needed to be sampled in the deep RSB phase.
+For the behaviour of the value of $m$ for which the complexity vanishes as a function of $q_1$ for a fixed value of $\alpha$, see Figure~\ref{Fig::alphaLE_fake1rsb_m}.

 We plot in Figure~\ref{Fig::alphaLE_fake1rsb} the free entropy obtained in this way as a function of the distance $d \equiv (1-q_1)/2$, in the case $\kappa = -2.5$ and for several values of $\alpha$.
-One observes the same phenomenology obtained using the Franz-Parisi approach: as $\alpha$ increases, the free entropy $\phi$ goes from being monotonic to being non-monotonic when crossing a value a critical value of $\alpha$.
+One observes the same phenomenology obtained using the Franz-Parisi approach: as $\alpha$ increases, the free entropy $\phi$ goes from being monotonic to being non-monotonic when crossing a critical value of $\alpha$.
 This value of $\alpha$ can be considered as the estimate of the \emph{local entropy} transition $\alpha_{\text{LE}}$ obtained by using the Franz-Parisi methodology.
 Notice, however that the estimate of $\alpha_{\text{LE}}$ using this approach gives a different result with respect to the Franz-Parisi approach: for $\kappa = -2.5$ the local entropy transition is located around $\alpha_{\text{LE}} \simeq 280$ to be compared with the value $\simeq 195$ found using the Franz-Parisi maximum margin approach.